jobrs/monasca-agent/docs/Plugins.md

 | java_options | additional options to pass to _java_ | none |
 | conf | default mapping configuration | see instances |

-The `instances` section is used to enumerate to the JMX endpoints:
+The `instances` section is used to configure the checks as usual.
+If multiple JMX-enabled applications with different metrics are residing on the same host, it might be useful to configure the mapping configuration on instance-level:

 | Attribute | Description | Default |
 |-----------|-------------|---------|